Pest description, crop damage and life history

 Lygus are likely to move when other food sources become unsuitable.
 Common weeds that are good hosts of lygus bugs include pigweed and wild radish.

 Mowed alfalfa fields nearby are commonly a source of large numbers of lygus bug adults.
-There are a number of practices to reduce or control the movement of adults from alfalfa into nearby bean fields.
+There are several practices to reduce or control the movement of adults from alfalfa into nearby bean fields.
 These techniques leave uncut, tall alfalfa (which is attractive to lygus bug adults) within or near the cut area.

 Management-chemical control: HOME USE